jhthorsen/mojo-promisify/README.md

 It might not be the most efficient way to run your code, but it will allow you to easily add methods that will return promises.

-This method only works with methods that passes on `$err` as the first argument to the callback, like this:
+This module only works with methods that passes on `$err` as the first argument to the callback, like this:

     sub get_stuff_by_id {